-Phone hours refer to the hours an operator is available to take your call.
+Phone hours refer to the hours our office staff is available.
 If you call during non-office hours, please follow the recorded directions and leave a message.
 We will return your call in a timely manner.
 Please respect our staff by honoring these hours.
-Additionally, please check our website, www.brightstarschools.org or www.valoracademy.org for general information.
-Our phone hours are 7:35 am - 4:30 pm.
+Generally the office phone is very busy in the mornings from 7:15-8:30am, so if possible please call after this time.
+Additionally, please check our website, www.valoracademy.org for general information.
+Also please feel free to email our office.
+Phone Hours: 7:15am-4:00pm